Glenn Gould: Writings

 Gould periodically told interviewers he would have been a writer if he had not been a pianist.
 He expounded his criticism and philosophy of music and art in lectures, convocation speeches, periodicals, and CBC radio and television documentaries.
 Gould participated in many interviews, and had a predilection for scripting them to the extent that they may be seen to be as written work as much as off-the-cuff discussions.
 Gould's writing style was highly articulate, but sometimes florid, indulgent, and rhetorical.
 This is especially evident in his (frequent) attempts at humour and irony.
 Bazzana writes that although some of Gould's "conversational dazzle" found its way into his prolific written output, his writing was "at best uneven [and] at worst awful".
 While offering "brilliant insights" and "provocative theses", Gould's writing is often marred by "long, tortuous sentences" and a "false formality", Bazzana writes.

 In his writing, Gould praised certain composers and rejected what he deemed banal in music composition and its consumption by the public, and also gave analyses of the music of Richard Strauss, Alban Berg and Anton Webern.
 Despite a certain affection for Dixieland jazz, Gould was mostly averse to popular music.
 He enjoyed a jazz concert with his friends as a youth, mentioned jazz in his writings, and once criticized the Beatles for "bad voice leading"—while praising Petula Clark and Barbra Streisand.
 Gould and jazz pianist Bill Evans were mutual admirers, and Evans made his record Conversations with Myself using Gould's Steinway model CD 318 piano.

 On art

 Gould's perspective on art is often summed up by this 1962 quotation: "The justification of art is the internal combustion it ignites in the hearts of men and not its shallow, externalized, public manifestations.
 The purpose of art is not the release of a momentary ejection of adrenaline but is, rather, the gradual, lifelong construction of a state of wonder and serenity."

 Gould repeatedly called himself "the last puritan", a reference to the philosopher George Santayana's 1935 novel of the same name.
 But he was progressive in many ways, promulgating the atonal composers of the early 20th century, and anticipating, through his deep involvement in the recording process, the vast changes technology had on the production and distribution of music.
 Mark Kingwell summarizes the paradox, never resolved by Gould nor his biographers, this way:

-He was progressive and anti-progressive at once, and likewise at once both a critic of the Zeitgeist and its most interesting expression.
-He was, in effect, stranded on a beachhead of his own thinking between past and future.
-That he was not able, by himself, to fashion a bridge between them is neither surprising, nor, in the end, disappointing.
-We should see this failure, rather, as an aspect of his genius.
-He both was and was not a man of his time.